dmsul/site-source/content/pages/tutorial_git_3branches.rst

     * 823459f -  Add hello.py

 Our two branches have diverged further.
-But, we can go back to :code:`master` any time we want.
+But, we can go back to :code:`master` any time we want by using :code:`$ git checkout master` as you'll see below.

 Checking out a different branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before we do anything, let's run our code to make sure we're using :code:`print_thrice`:
+Before moving on, let's double check that :code:`hello.py` looks like it
+should, either by running it:

 .. code-block:: shell-session